Jubilee Exhibition Building: Planning

 The idea of South Australia hosting an international exhibition as a patriotic gesture was promoted in the early 1880s, culminating in a Bill which was passed by Parliament in 1883.
 Subsequent opposition to the scheme on the grounds of the expense involved saw the Bill being repealed in 1884, and Sir Edwin T. Smith pushed for a less grandiose celebration, which resulted in the Act of 1885, and the voting of £32,000 for a permanent Exhibition Building, which after the Jubilee would become the home of the South Australian Institute.

 As originally conceived by Government Architect E. J. Woods, the new building was to have a dome 112 feet wide, an art gallery, 46 by 252 feet, a court 120 by 43 feet with a gallery round it of 10 feet width.

 A basement below this section 10 feet high, three open courts for lighting and ventilation, each 120 by 66 feet by 40 feet high.
 Height of the dome 80 feet, 127 feet from the floor to the crown of the inner dome, and 192 feet from the floor line to the apex of the dome externally.

 Design and construction

 The architects chosen were Withall & Wells, and W. Rogers the builder.
 The corner-stone was laid on 21 June 1886.

 Interest from exhibitors in the lead-up to the Jubilee meant that the building had to be extended during the construction process, but the building was completed, and filled with manufactures and produce from around the globe, within the year, well in time for the opening of the Festival on 21 June 1887.
-A railway line connecting the Adelaide railway station to the grounds behind the Exhibition Building passed under King William Road and ran between the Parade Grounds and Government House.
+A railway line connecting the Adelaide railway station to the grounds behind the Exhibition Building passed under King William Road and ran between the Torrens Parade Ground and Government House.